 To ensure judges are independent, three important safeguards have developed.
 They are:

 Security of Tenure – Judges are appointed by the government but cannot be fired by the government.
 This is important since the government will be a party in many of the cases that come before the judge.

 A judge is appointed until retirement.
-Complaints about a judge’s conduct are handled by the Saskatchewan Provincial Court Judicial Council for Provincial Court judges and the Canadian Judicial Council for Court of Appeal and Queen’s Bench Judges.
+Complaints about a judge’s conduct are handled by the Saskatchewan Provincial Court Judicial Council for Provincial Court judges and the Canadian Judicial Council for Court of Appeal and King’s Bench Judges.

 Salary levels are set with a view to attracting high-quality candidates away from the often-lucrative practice of law and ensuring that money matters will not influence judges’ decisions.
 Judges are not permitted to have other forms of employment income.

 Institutional Independence – There are clear lines of separation between judges and the other two branches of government.
 The legislative branch makes the laws, but judges interpret those laws in keeping with the Constitution, case law, and precedent.

 While the executive branch (civil service) helps to staff court offices and administer court programs, the judges, under the leadership of the Chief Judge or Justice, are responsible for establishing the rules and processes, sitting schedules, and programs and initiatives.

 In each province, and at the national level, there are judicial councils that deal with complaints about judges.
 However, judges are also held accountable in courtrooms every day.
 This is accomplished when judges: